 Unlike homeowners insurance, renters insurance doesn’t protect the structure of your home because that’s the landlord’s responsibility.

 Personal property covers the cost to repair or replace your belongings, such as electronics, furniture, clothing, or other belongings within the limits of your policy.
 Coverable events include fire, windstorms or hail, smoke, theft, vandalism, and others listed in your policy.
 So, if your property loss exceeds your coverage limits, it will not be covered.

 This type of coverage will help cover repairs to someone’s property or medical bills if someone is injured and you’re found legally responsible for their property damage or injuries.
 Your liability protection will not cover your expenses exceeding your coverage limit.

 Additional Living Expenses

-If your residence is deemed unlivable or is damaged, this type of protection will help with bills or other costs that you may incur.
-This does not cover damage done to the structure of the building you’re renting.
+If your residence is deemed unlivable or damaged, this type of protection will help with bills or other costs you may incur.
+This does not cover damage to the structure of the building you’re renting.

-Here is a list of extra coverages you can add on to your renter’s policy:
+Here is a list of extra coverages you can add to your renter’s policy:

 - Hotel bills